All Natural Ingredients

-The brewery's on-site event space hosts several hundred parties annually and we've now send leftover edibles to either a local street mission or a women's shelter to reduce waste generated on site.
+The brewery's on-site event space hosts several hundred parties annually and to reduce waste generated on site we send leftover edibles to Good Shepherd, Toronto’s largest street mission which serves more than 1300 meals a day to reduce waste generated on site.
 Other organic waste is composted.
-Combine this program with the recycling of materials from our production line and the re-use of spent grain from the brewhouse, and we currently divert about 95% of waste from our operations away from landfill.
+Combine this program with the recycling of materials from our production line and the re-use of spent grain from the brewhouse, and we currently divert about 98% of waste from our operations away from landfill.

 Clean Air Commute

 A clean air commute to the brewery is encouraged with our proximity to local bike paths, transit and commuter trains.
 And, we provide showers, towel service and covered bike racks for our staff.